Alec Rose

-Sir Alec Rose (13 July 1908 – 11 January 1991) was a nursery owner and fruit merchant in England who, after serving in the Royal Navy during World War II, developed a passion for amateur single-handed sailing.
+Sir Alec Rose (13 July 1908 – 11 January 1991) was a nursery owner and fruit merchant in England.
+After serving in the Royal Navy during World War II, he developed a passion for amateur single-handed sailing.
 He took part in the second single-handed Atlantic race in 1964 and circumnavigated the globe single-handedly in 1967–68, for which he was knighted.
 His boat Lively Lady is still seaworthy and is used for sail training by a charity.

 Naval career

 Alec Rose was born in Canterbury.
 During World War II he served in the Royal Navy as a diesel mechanic on a convoy escort, HMS Leith.

 Lively Lady

 After the war, Rose learned to sail in a former ship's lifeboat before buying the 36-foot cutter Lively Lady second-hand.
-Lively Lady was built of paduak by S. J. P. Cambridge, the previous owner, in Calcutta, with the help of two Indian cabinetmakers.
+Lively Lady was built of teak planking on grown paduak frames.
+Her original design was by Frederick Shepherd, but this was substantially modified by S. J. P. Cambridge, the previous owner, who built her in Calcutta, with the help of two Indian cabinetmakers.
 Cambridge had studied boat design during the war, and Lively Lady was basic, but sturdy and stable.

 In 2015, the charity "Around and Around" undertook a 25-year management of the yacht and restored and extensively refitted her in time to commemorate the 50th anniversary of Rose's circumnavigation.
+In the future she will continue to be used for getting young adults involved in sailing, especially those from disadvantaged backgrounds.

+Lively Lady came up to St Katherine Docks in London for the classic boat show there in September 2023.